filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag should only ever be toggled system-wide, i.e. as part of the SELinux-enabled Portage profile.

+### slirp
+Doesn't apply when building user emulation mode.
+Pass the `--enable-slirp=system` option to the configure script.
+Use the `libslirp` library to enable support for emulated user-mode networking which provides a full TCP/IP stack within QEMU and implements a virtual NATed network.

+This flag can be safely disabled, however it allows unprivileged users to provide network and internet access for virtual machine.

 ### smartcard
 Doesn't apply when building user emulation mode.
 Pass the `--enable-smartcard` option to the configure script.
 Use the `libcacard` library to provide support for smart cards.
 Make two additional devices available: